-This bill would make numerous and significant changes to Vermont's statewide education system and education funding system.
+This act makes numerous and significant changes to Vermont's statewide education system and education funding system.

-The bill would repeal most of Vermont's statewide education finance formula and establish a new funding formula and statewide property tax structure.
-This would include the creation of a foundation formula with supplemental district spending, a statewide uniform education property with three different property classifications, a repeal of the property tax credit, and the implementation of a homestead exemption.
-The bill would also establish Regional Assessment Districts.
+The act repeals most of Vermont's statewide education finance formula and establishes a new funding formula and statewide property tax structure.
+This includes the creation of a foundation formula with supplemental district spending, a statewide uniform education property with three different property classifications, a repeal of the property tax credit, and the implementation of a homestead exemption.
+The act also establishes Regional Assessment Districts.

-The bill also contains several administrative provisions related to minimum thresholds for tax sales (as recommended by the Act 106 (2024) Working Group on Vermont's Abatement and Tax Sale Processes), property valuation hearing officer compensation, and a technical correction regarding property tax credits.
+Act 73 also contains several administrative provisions related to minimum thresholds for tax sales (as recommended by the Act 106 (2024) Working Group on Vermont's Abatement and Tax Sale Processes), property valuation hearing officer compensation, and a technical correction regarding property tax credits.

-The bill as reported by the Committee of Conference would appropriate funds to support the School District Redistricting Task Force, establish a new permanent position at AOE, support the transition of school boards to new governance models, consultant work, and five limited-service positions.
+The act appropriates funds to support the School District Redistricting Task Force, establish a new permanent position at AOE, support the transition of school boards to new governance models, consultant work, and five limited-service positions.